Looking to pursue a career in HVAC?

 HVAC Licensing Requirements for Georgia

-While you may not be required to attend an HVAC program at an educational institution in Georgia to work in HVAC, you will need a Conditioned Air Contractor license to service any conditioned air systems or equipment.
-Like most other states, it is also necessary to have your high school diploma or a GED to work in HVAC.
+While you may not be required to attend an HVAC program at an educational institution in Georgia to work in HVAC, you will need a Conditioned Air Contractor license to contract work on any conditioned air systems or equipment.
+Like most other states, it is also necessary to have your high school diploma or a GED to work as an HVAC contractor.

 Conditioned Air Contractor License